Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * OK if nothing in any of the three classes was found.
 * OK for findings that only describe how the site is set up rather than a weakness, which are never reported: HTTP headers, a multisite install, must-use plugins, a disabled PHP, `robots.txt` and an enabled XML-RPC endpoint.
 All six are WordPress defaults or deliberate choices, so alerting on them would leave the check permanently non-OK on every installation.
 * OK with "Nothing checked." when `--match` or `--ignore` filtered every finding away. `--no-match-severity` changes that state.
+Such a run still emits every metric and still reports a scan that could not consult the vulnerability database, so `--no-vuln-data-severity` keeps working and a dashboard shows a zero rather than a gap.
 * WARN if the core version the scan sees differs from the one installed below `--path`.
 That means the scan did not look at this installation: a wrong virtual host, a stale cache, or a CDN in between.
 * WARN when the scan does not finish in time.
 The output then names how many requests it managed and how long they took, which distinguishes too small a budget from a target that answers slowly.
 * WARN if `wpscan` is not installed, so the missing scanner shows up as something to fix instead of being routed to the UNKNOWN pile.